How To Forecast The Nasdaq

 technology stocks

 Once upon time, just 3 weeks ago, literally the entire investing community was bearish on the Nasdaq.
 That’s when we said to watch one specific chart to understand if the Nasdaq was a sell vs. buy opportunity.
 Today, more than one month later, it is clear that our chart reading and Nasdaq forecasting was spot-on.
-This is what we wrote in our Trade Alerts weekend alert on February 26th:

 The one market that is pulling everything down is the Nasdaq.
 So we want to focus on the volatility index of the Nasdaq to understand more about selling (selling strength but also when/where it could end).